Serving territories throughout Connecticut, Massachusetts & New York

-Mold damage can begin in as little as 24 hours after saturation of building materials.
-This damage can affect all organic surfaces, and can be much more expensive than the fire damage itself.
+Mold damage can begin in as little as 24 hours after the saturation of building materials.
+This damage can affect all organic surfaces and can be much more expensive than the fire damage itself.
 Waiting even a single day to begin can greatly compound the damage, cost, and restoration time needed.

 Fire damage in your home leads to smoke and soot that gets into every nook and cranny of your home.